 During transmission, a PSDU (in the SU case) or one or more PSDUs (in the MU case) are processed (i.e., scrambled and coded) and appended to the PHY preamble to create the PPDU.
 At the receiver, the PHY preamble is processed to aid in the detection, demodulation, and delivery of the PSDU.

-28.3.2 MU transmission
+28.3.1.1 MU transmission

-28.3.2.1 Introduction

 The MU transmissions include DL MU transmissions and UL MU transmissions.

 DL MU transmission allows an AP to simultaneously transmit information to more than one non-AP STA.
 For a DL MU transmission, the AP uses the HE MU PPDU format and employs either DL OFDMA, DL MU-MIMO, or a mixture of both.
 UL MU transmission allows an AP to simultaneously receive information from more than one non-AP STA.
+UL MU transmissions for UL MU-MIMO and UL OFDMA are preceded by a Trigger frame from the AP.
 The non-AP STAs transmit using the HE TB PPDU format and employ either UL OFDMA, UL MU-MIMO, or a mixture of both.

 The HE PHY supports OFDMA transmissions, both in the DL and the UL where different users can occupy different RUs in a PPDU (see 28.3.9 (Mathematical description of signals)).
 The transmission within an RU in a PPDU may be single stream to one user, spatial multiplexed to one user (SU-MIMO), or spatial multiplexed to multiple users (MU-MIMO).
 Note that the VHT PHY supports only full bandwidth DL MU-MIMO as described in 21.3.11 (SU-MIMO and DL-MU-MIMO Beamforming).
 The HE PHY defines DL MU-MIMO and UL MU-MIMO, for both the full bandwidth case as well as for the partial bandwidth case where MU-MIMO is used only on certain RUs in the PPDU.
 The combination of SU transmissions and MU-MIMO transmissions on different RUs in one PPDU is also supported.

-28.3.3 OFDMA and SU tone allocation

-28.3.3.1 General

-Orthogonal Frequency Division Multiple Access (OFDMA) is an OFDM-based multiple access scheme where different subsets of subcarriers are allocated to different users, allowing simultaneous data transmission to or from one or more users.
+28.3.1.2 OFDMAOrthogonal Frequency Division Multiple Access (OFDMA) is an OFDM-based multiple access scheme where different subsets of subcarriers are allocated to different users, allowing simultaneous data transmission to or from one or more users.
 In OFDMA, users are allocated different subsets of subcarriers which can change from one PPDU to the next.
 The difference between OFDM and OFDMA is illustrated in Figure 28-4 (Illustration of OFDM and OFDMA concepts).
 Similar to OFDM, OFDMA employs multiple subcarriers, but the subcarriers are divided into several groups of subcarriers where each group is denoted as a resource unit (RU).
 With OFDMA, different transmit powers may be applied to different RUs.